mdelhoneux/oDETTE/README.md

 $python odette/scripts/collect_stats.py treebank_name trainfile testfile #to collect stats of a single language
 $python odette/scripts/transform_file.py infile outfile [transform|detransform|to_conllx] #to apply the change to a file
 $python odette/src/parsers.py trainfile testfile outfile #to train Maltparser on a file and parse another
-$python odette/src/malteval.py gold test #to print LAS UAS of a parsed file
+$python odette/src/malteval.py goldfile testfile #to print LAS UAS of a parsed file
 ```